Skip to Content

 What is the income limit for Medicaid in Wyoming?

-As Wyoming is not expanding Medicaid coverage, eligibility for non-disabled adults is limited to parents with incomes below 44% of the federal poverty level.
+Because Wyoming has not adopted Medicaid expansion under the Affordable Care Act, eligibility for non-disabled adults is limited to parents with incomes below 44% of the poverty level.
+Adults without dependent children are not eligible for Medicaid in Wyoming regardless of how low their income is.

 wyoming Medicaid159% 159% 44%